ngaut/stackvm/spec.md

 When the VM encounters a variable reference, it will replace it with the value stored in the variable store under that name.

-Variables and Dependencies
+## 5. Variables and Dependencies
 Variable Assignment: Use the assign instruction or specify an output_var in instructions that produce outputs.
 Variable Access: Reference variables in parameters using the variable reference format.
 Dependencies: Manage dependencies by assigning outputs to variables and referencing them in subsequent instructions.

-Plan Structure
+## 6. Plan Structure
-Sequential Execution: Instructions are executed in order unless altered by control flow instructions like condition.
+- Sequential Execution: Instructions are executed in order based on their `seq_no`.
-Control Flow: Use the condition instruction for branching logic.
+- Control Flow: Use the condition instruction for branching logic.
-Subplans: Branches in a condition instruction are subplans (lists of instructions).
+- Subplans: Branches in a condition instruction are subplans (lists of instructions) with their own `seq_no` values.

-Best Practices
+## 7. Best Practices
+- Sequence Numbering: Ensure that `seq_no` values are unique and sequential within the main plan and any subplans.
-Variable Naming: Use descriptive variable names to make the plan readable and maintainable.
+- Variable Naming: Use descriptive variable names to make the plan readable and maintainable.
-Error Handling: Anticipate possible failures and structure the plan to handle them gracefully.
+- Error Handling: Anticipate possible failures and structure the plan to handle them gracefully.
-Contextual Prompts: Provide sufficient context to the LLM in prompts to ensure accurate responses.
+- Contextual Prompts: Provide sufficient context to the LLM in prompts to ensure accurate responses.
-Consistency: Maintain a consistent structure and format throughout the plan.
+- Consistency: Maintain a consistent structure and format throughout the plan.
-Testing: Verify the plan for syntax correctness and logical flow before execution.
+- Testing: Verify the plan for syntax correctness and logical flow before execution.

-Example Plan
+## 8. Example Plan
 Goal: Determine the population of the capital city of the third largest neighboring country of France by area.

 The plan:
 [
   {
+    "seq_no": 0,
     "type": "reasoning",
     "parameters": {
       "explanation": "To determine the population of the capital city of the third largest neighboring country of France by area, we will follow these steps:\n1.
 Retrieve a list of France's neighboring countries sorted by area.\n2.
 Identify the third largest country from this list.\n3.
 Find the capital city of the identified country.\n4.
 Retrieve population data for the capital city.\n5.
 Extract and validate the population number.\n6.
 Format the final answer."
     }
   },
   {
+    "seq_no": 1,
     "type": "retrieve_knowledge_graph",
     "parameters": {
       "query": "Countries neighboring France sorted by area in descending order",